Azure-Samples/cognitive-services-speech-sdk/samples/js/node/web/avatar/README.md

         * `USER_ASSIGNED_MANAGED_IDENTITY_CLIENT_ID` - (Optional) the client ID of your user-assigned managed identity.
 This is optional, which is only needed when you want to use private endpoint with user-assigned managed identity to access Azure speech service.
 For more information about user-assigned managed identity, please refer to [Use a user-assigned managed identity](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/how-to-use-vm-token?tabs=azure-cli).
         * `AZURE_OPENAI_ENDPOINT` - the endpoint of your Azure AI Service resource.
 (Azure AI Speech Toolkit: Run the Sample App will set environment variable automatically, or you can set it manually.)
         * `AZURE_OPENAI_API_KEY` - the API key of your Azure AI Service resource.
 (Azure AI Speech Toolkit: Run the Sample App will set environment variable automatically, or you can set it manually.)
-        * `AZURE_OPENAI_DEPLOYMENT_NAME` - (Optional) the name of your Azure OpenAI model deployment, which can be found in the `Model deployments` section of your Azure OpenAI resource in Azure portal.
+        * `AZURE_OPENAI_DEPLOYMENT_NAME` - the name of your Azure OpenAI model deployment, which can be found in the `Model deployments` section of your Azure OpenAI resource in Azure portal.
     * Set below environment variables if you want to use your own data to constrain the chat:
         * `COGNITIVE_SEARCH_ENDPOINT` - (Optional) the endpoint of your Azure Cognitive Search resource, e.g. https://my-cognitive-search.search.windows.net/, which can be found in the `Overview` section of your Azure Cognitive Search resource in Azure portal, appearing at `Essentials -> Url` field.
         * `COGNITIVE_SEARCH_API_KEY` -  (Optional) the API key of your Azure Cognitive Search resource, which can be found in the `Keys` section of your Azure Cognitive Search resource in Azure portal.
 Please make sure to use the `Admin Key` instead of `Query Key`.